docmost/docs/docs/introduction.md

 Yes!
 You can subscribe to our cloud version at [https://docmost.com/pricing](https://docmost.com/pricing?ref=docs).

 **What license does Docmost use?**
-Docmost is licensed under the [AGPL](https://www.gnu.org/licenses/agpl-3.0.en.html) 3.0 License.
+Docmost is licensed under the open-source [AGPL](https://www.gnu.org/licenses/agpl-3.0.en.html) 3.0 License.<br />
+Enterprise features are available under an enterprise license (Enterprise Edition).

-**Will there be an enterprise version?**
+**Do you have an enterprise version?**
-Yes, we have plans to introduce an enterprise version in the near future.
+Yes, we have an enterprise version with SSO integration.
+Contact <a href="mailto:sales@docmost.com">sales@docmost.com</a> to purchase an enterprise license.

 **Got anymore questions?**
 Feel free to email me at _philip at docmost.com_.